 We note several limitations that may have influenced the results and might be improved in future investigations.

-First, our manipulation checks were a deviation from the original study, which may have increased participants’ attentiveness to the exposure and moral belief information.
+First, our comprehension checks were a deviation from the original study, which may have increased participants’ attentiveness to the exposure and moral belief information.
 This was intentional, as we wanted to ensure manipulations worked as intended, yet we could not rule out the possibility that these may have led to their impact being stronger than in the original in a way that elicited similar impact on shame and guilt.

-Second, in thanks to feedback from our participants we realized several oversights in our materials.
-Our manipulation check to test exposure was not ideal for certain scenarios.
+Second, thanks to feedback from our participants, we realized several oversights in our materials.
+Our comprehension check to test exposure was not ideal for certain scenarios.
 In total, 40 participants (3.14%) indicated that they felt that the check was either wrong/inaccurate or vague.
 Among these 40 cases, 17 were from the plagiarize scenario explicit public condition.
 In hindsight, we realized that the question was not well suited for this condition as the question asked whether the main character saw anyone nearby after copying the classmate’s report and the correct answer was set to be yes, however, the story only tells that she/he received a note from another person that the other person saw her.
-However, we believe this flaw did not invalidate the study as the analyses done for different scenarios revealed similar patterns, and it was not the issue that we did not find effect but rather that we found effects even when effects were not expected to be found.
+However, we believe this flaw did not invalidate the study as the analyses done for different scenarios revealed similar patterns, and it was not the issue that we did not find effects but rather that we found effects even when effects were not expected to be found.
 Other minor errors in the survey also included one piped text error where the person’s naming was missing in one of the sentences and one error concerning pronouns.
 Our pretests did not reveal these issues, yet it highlights the importance of eliciting feedback from participants for the real sample in the funneling section, to help improve future studies.

 Another obvious deviation was that in the current study we collected data online in a private setting whereas the original study collected data offline in groups.
 The difference in settings may have impacted the emotional intensity in some way.
 The mean shame ratings for the private, implicit public, and explicit public conditions were 3.89, 4.51, 6.11 in our study and 5.71, 6.96, 8.11 in Smith et al. (2002).
 For explicit guilt, the mean guilt ratings in the low and high moral belief conditions were 3.31 and 6.76 in our study yet 7.14 and 8.26 in the original study (Smith et al., 2002).
 This may explain smaller effects in the target article than in our sample, though we are not certain how that may explain bigger differences between shame in guilt in their study.